 Lake Chelan-Sawtooth Wilderness

 The 153,057 acre Lake Chelan-Sawtooth Wilderness straddles the Sawtooth range that runs southeast from the Cascade Crest and separates the Methow Valley and Lake Chelan.
 It is bordered to the northwest by the North Cascades National Park Complex.
-Wolf Creek and other creek drainages have cut deep ravines through much of the terrain, with elevations ranging from 1,100 feet to 9,000 feet.
+Creek drainages have cut deep ravines through much of the terrain, with elevations ranging from 1,100 feet to 9,000 feet.

 There are 63 lakes, many too small to have ever been named, often located in the high country without trail access.
 The Wilderness encompasses a diverse mixture of dense forest, meadows, alpine slopes, and high country.
 The open forest below tree line is home to bears and mule deer.
 Snow often covers much of the area from mid or late October through late June.